Houndoo/encoder/README.md

 ## Output File Format

-The input file will be a .csv
+The output file will be a .csv

 Columns
 * username